Andrew Mastanduono, MD MSEd FACEP

 After graduation, Dr. Mastanduono joined Northwell Health as clinical staff and faculty at Long Island Jewish Medical Center and Huntington Hospital.
 He became actively involved in the Emergency Medicine Residency, lecturing residents and teaching simulation sessions.
 In 2018, Dr. Mastanduono was awarded the Faculty Teacher of the Year Award by the Northwell Emergency Medicine Residency at LIJ/North Shore.
 During his time at Northwell, Dr. Mastanduono has also served on the Heart Failure Task Force to decrease hospital admissions for heart failure as well as the Performance Improvement Committee at LIJ.
 In the summer of 2019, Dr. Mastanduono was selected to participate in the New Speaker Forum at NYACEP in Lake George, NY.
 Dr. Mastanduono is also an Assistant Professor at the Hofstra School of Graduate Nursing and Physician Assistant Studies where he serves as a preceptor for NP students.
 His research interests lie mainly in Medical Education, ED Efficiency, and Medical Communication.

-Dr. Mastanduono is a native Long Islander, avid basketball fan, and amateur cook.
+Dr. Mastanduono is a native Long Islander, proud dad of two, avid basketball fan, and amateur cook.

 Research and Presentations